coGit-ergo-sum/popUp-menu/README.md

 # popUp-menu [DEMO](https://cogit-ergo-sum.github.io/popUp-menu/)
-This project provides a vanilla js 'engine' to manage a one level popUp menu.<br>
+This project provides a js 'engine' to manage a one level popUp menu.<br>
 <br>
 One user friendly feature is the permanence of the menu for a little while, after the mouse left it (accidentally or not).<br>
 <br>